ezehlivinus/sample-example/README.md

 - NB: Your port above may differ from this port

 ### Sample requests and responses
-Note that status code and some header inforation were omitted, you can add to yours
+Note that `status code` and `headers` both request and response headers inforation were omitted, you can add these to yours

 - creating a new room type
 - endpoint: `localhost:3000/api/v1/room-types`